numcommand/num/docs/kickstarter-project.md

-# Num: number utilties for mathematics
+# Kickstarter project

-This is the Kickstarter project text.
+This is the Kickstarter project text for Num.

 ## What is Num?